 As all guitarists and bass players will understand, there’s nothing quite like plugging in to the loudest amp you can find and letting your guitar wail.
 However, your neighbours may disagree, especially if you decide to start busting out some serious riffage late at night.
-So what do you do when you need to be able to practice anywhere and at anytime without those pesky noise constraints dictating how loud you can go?
-Well, you turn to a glorious invention called the mini amplifier, say what?!
+So, what do you do when you need to be able to practice anywhere and at any time without those pesky noise constraints?
+Well, you turn to a glorious invention called the mini amplifier.
+Say what?!

 Every guitarist needs a mini amp in their rig.
 There, I’ve said it.
 They’re inexpensive, give you an accurate representation of what you’re playing and best of all, you can play them through headphones!
 Here are our favourite mini amps;

 - Marshall MS-4 Micro Stack Electric Guitar Amplifier